 Potential liability for photographers typically falls under the categories of “breach of contract” or “misrepresentation.”
 Depending on what type of photography your business does, you could also be on the hook for “misappropriation” of the images you take.
 While the normal costs of breach of contract are the costs it takes your client to be made whole, which is typically not more than what you were paid, a misappropriation claim could be thousands of dollars.

-Having the right insurance coverage can not only give you peace of mind but also protect you in the event that something goes wrong.
+Having the right insurance coverage can give you peace of mind and protect you in the event that something goes wrong.
 The best insurance companies for photographers will offer affordable rates with more than enough coverage, in both amount and types, to cover anything you may be working on.
-After looking at more than 18 of the best insurance companies we’ve selected the top seven below.
+After looking at more than 18 of the best insurance companies we’ve selected the top five below.

 Thimble: Best Overall